hxxw/IR-tfidf/README.md

 ```
 $ pip install multiprocess
 ```
-20_newsgroup data set is um

 ## Overview

-A TF-IDF based ranking algorithm finds top 10 documents from given large collection of text files in the following steps.
+Our TF-IDF based ranking algorithm finds top 10 documents from given large collection of text files in the following steps.

 1. Mapping text files into multi-processes to calculate Term Frequency (TF) per text file.
 2. Computing Document Frequency (DF) per term based on the given entire text files.
-3. Parsing user queries and find associated text files.
+3. Parsing user queries and finding associated text files.
-4. For each query, reducing the TF-IDF score by accumulating the TF-IDF values among search terms.
+4. For each query, reducing scores by accumulating the TF-IDF values among search terms.
 5. Getting top 10 documents based on the reduced TF-IDF score.

 ## Algorithm